 Voluntary Assisted Dying Bill 2019 moves to next stage

-As the rally was underway outside parliament, inside the Voluntary Assisted Dying Bill passed its first parliamentary hurdle, with the lower house (Legislative Assembly) voting 44 to 12 in favour of sending the Bill into consideration in detail.
+As the rally was underway outside, inside parliament the Voluntary Assisted Dying Bill passed its first hurdle, with the lower house (Legislative Assembly) voting 44 to 12 in favour of sending the Bill into consideration in detail.

 Commending the Bill to the House, Deputy Premier Roger Cook said: "This is a watershed moment for our chamber ...
 For those who say we haven't done enough I say to them, if not us, then who?
 If not now, when?"